 In June 1978 after the Music City 420 - my first Cup race to attend - I had my picture taken by the famed 43 Dodge Magnum of the King.
 The Petty Enterprises "hauler" was parked right near the break in the white wall leading to the lower parking area in the above picture.

-In the mid 70s, the drivers to watch at Nashville were known as the Young Guns:
+the drivers to watch at Nashville were known as the Young Guns:

 - Coo Coo Marlin's son, Sterling.